 EAGLE - Development of Connection Pathways from Primary Care to Golf Packages

-University of St Andrews team – School of Medicine
+University of St Andrews – School of Medicine

 Prof Frank Sullivan

 Frank Sullivan has been an academic GP since 1984.
-He was appointed as the Professor of Primary Care Medicine in the University of St. Andrews in 2017 where he is also the Director of Research in the School of Medicine His research interests lie mainly in health informatics and the evaluation of complex interventions.
+He was appointed as the Professor of Primary Care Medicine in the University of St. Andrews in 2017, where he has also served as the Director of Research in the School of Medicine.
+His research interests lie mainly in health informatics and the evaluation of complex interventions.

 Dr Sandhya Duggal